 It’s always there.
 She often feels she has to do backflips to hear through the constant noise, and it’s difficult to relax.

 Elisabeth has tinnitus, a ringing in her ears that won’t go away.
 And she’s not alone.

-Tinnitus impacts 45 million Americans.
-For 26% of them it’s similar to Beth’s experience: the tinnitus seems to overshadow everything they do.
+Tinnitus impacts 45 million Americans and 9.2 million Canadians.
+For 26% of them, it’s similar to Beth’s experience: the tinnitus seems to overshadow everything they do.

-While there’s not a cure for tinnitus, Beth was ecstatic to learn that researchers are continually working hard to develop more effective treatments.
+While there is no cure for tinnitus, Beth was ecstatic to learn that researchers are continually working hard to develop more effective treatments.
 She’s especially interested in the promise of desensitization therapy.

 Tinnitus isn’t considered a medical condition.
 It’s generally thought to be a symptom of something else.
 Because of this, doctors are often unable to pinpoint the specific causes for ringing of the ears and instead focus on treating symptoms to help people find relief.

 Generally, tinnitus represents some kind of hearing damage.
 The damage is likely permanent but that doesn’t mean you can’t do anything to soften these omnipresent sounds.